My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 your back to the square walk down the large

-pedestrian street of Ermou and take your first
+pedestrian shopping street of Ermou and take your first

 left which is Nikis or your second which is